NoahSchiro/paint-by-numbers/README.md

 ## Data

 Data was pulled from [kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge/overview/description).
 This is just a subset of imagenet, but it does contain about 1.4 million images, which is enough for pre-training.
+Note that the images are in a nested structure for class conditional generation.
+I am interested in unconditional class generation, so I flattened this structure out before running the image resizer script (which does not recursively go into the `train` `test` and `val` folders).

 Next we want to resample the images to the right size.
 Within the directory structure of that data, we only care about `ILSCRC/Data/CLS-LOC/` which I have extracted to a folder called `imagenet`.